 Summer is a great time to be out foraging and Lamb’s Quarters can grow very abundant this time of the year.
-Seems like every time I have been out for a hike I see wild Lamb’s Quarters.
+It seems like every time I have been out for a hike I see wild Lamb’s Quarters.
 I like to eat Lamb’s Quarters in salads or sauteed with some garlic and olive oil.
 It has a mild flavor of spinach and is closely related to quinoa family.

 Identifying Lamb’s Quarters

 Lamb’s Quarters also know as Goose Foot or wild spinach is fairly easy to identify.
 It likes to grow in yards and open areas.
 If you have a garden, it likes to grow in and about your vegetables.
 I allow it to grow in my garden and add the young leaves to the salad.
 The leaves resemble a goosefoot and are jagged and roughly diamond-shaped.
 The plant can grow quite tall with a pale green or whitish cast.
 Lamb’s Quarters has been eaten by native people for thousands of years.
 It is high in vitamins A and C.

 I like to pick the leaves and keep the plant intact.
 Look for healthy full leaves, which are great for use in cooking.
 The young smaller leaves go well in a salad.

 Make sure to thoroughly wash your Lamb’s Quarters in some cold water.
 I like to get a large bowl and submerge the leaves in water and vigorously shake them with my hands.
-Then remove them and place into a salad spinner to remove the excess water.
+Then remove them and place them into a salad spinner to remove the excess water.

 I find that sauteing the leaves like spinach is the best way to eat Lamb’s Quarters.
 Start by sauteing some garlic with olive oil for about 2 minutes, then add the leaves and cook until they wilt.
 Add some salt and pepper and a squeeze of lemon.
 It is surprising how much it tastes like spinach.
 It would be tough to tell them apart.